Ryoocht/affiliate-site-template/README.md

 # Affiliate Site Template

 This monorepo contains a Nuxt 3 frontend and a Sanity studio project.\
-The frontend code is in the `client` folder and the Sanity studio code is in the `studio` folder.\
+The frontend code is in the `app` folder and the Sanity studio code is in the `sanity` folder.\
 This setup allows for separate deployments and centralized management of both projects.

 ## Setup